ethmarks/ethmarks.github.io/md_src/projects_src/personalwebsite.md

 ### Special Effects

 - **Blur**: I love [glassmorphic](https://css.glass/) blur effects, but due to performance concerns, I've only used it in the header and footer.
-If some mathematician figures out how to cheaply perform a [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) over a large sample space, I want to be the first to know so I can add a subtle blur to the `<article>` styles without tanking performance.
+If some mathematician figures out how to cheaply perform a [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) over a large sample space, I want to be the first to know so I can add a subtle blur to the main panel without tanking performance.
 - **Tilt**: If you hover over the cards on my home page, they'll respond to the mouse by tilting in 3D.
 I used [vanilla-tilt.js](https://micku7zu.github.io/vanilla-tilt.js/) for this

 ## Lighthouse